 The following are a series of questions that explain related issues that start with the concept of profit vs. revenue.

-A – No, do not credit the expense.
-Revenues are inflows or increases in financial resources of the University from delivering or producing goods, rendering services, or other activities that constitute the University’s operations.
+A: No, do not credit the expense.
+Revenues are inflows or increases in financial resources of the university from delivering or producing goods, rendering services, or other activities that constitute the University’s operations.
 It doesn’t matter if you sold at a profit, a loss, or in your case, broke even.
-Profit and revenue are not the same thing, although there is a connection between them.
+Profit and revenue are not the same things, although there is a connection between them.
 Profit is the excess of revenues over outflows in a given period of time.
 If you sell something, you earn revenue.
 Therefore, this does not qualify as an expense credit.
 You earned revenue and must enter it as revenue.
 (3/15)

 This depends on the arrangement you make with Athletics or any other department putting on the event.